damianfoxart/commonground/docs/structure.md

     - Cost of prolonged intervention
 - The system never removes player agency and never forces unavoidable loss.

+**##11.9 “Chase Tick” Counter System for Exuvian Pressure**

+* Each traversable sub-zone (screen/segment) starts an **Exuvian Pressure timer** on entry.
+* Pressure **increases continuously while the player remains in the same sub-zone**.
+* The **baseline pressure level scales with zone ecological health**:

+  * Ruined zones: low initial pressure, slow escalation
+  * Restored zones: high initial pressure, rapid escalation
+* Higher pressure increases:

+  * Chance of Exuvian spawn
+  * Speed/frequency of Exuvian pursuit
+* Player tools can **delay, stun, or reduce pressure temporarily**, but cannot nullify it.
+* Intended curve:

+  * Early game: low pressure, solitude-focused exploration
+  * Late game: high pressure, active pursuit and frequent Exuvian encounters
+* Design goal:

+  * Restoration increases environmental hostility
+  * Final-state zones become high-risk traversal spaces

+ ##11.10 Anti-AFK / Passive Play Safeguards

+* Exuvian encounters operate on **real-time/ATB-style timers**, not turn-waiting.
+* If the player does not input actions:

+  * Exuvians continue attacking
+  * Party members can be incapacitated and sent to clinic
+* No dedicated “Run” command for Exuvian encounters.
+* **SURGE is contextually repurposed as the escape action** in Exuvian encounters:

+  * Activating Surge attempts a party-wide escape
+  * Escape chance is probabilistic
+  * Lighter / agile / cowardly characters have higher escape success
+* Intended behavior:

+  * AFK behavior leads to clinic downtime
+  * Player must actively respond to Exuvian threats

 **12\.
 Rift & Teleportation Systems**

 **How spatial disruption works**

 **12.1 Rift Generation Rules**

 - Rifts are temporary spatial portals that relocate the party between zones or sub-areas.
 - Rifts can be generated by:
     - Lower ecological zone thresholds
     - Scripted narrative events.
 - Rifts do not appear randomly during normal exploration.
 - Rifts are an early form of randomized fast travel, and their appearance diminishes as players unlock reliable forms of travel by upgrading the Port in Stonehaven.

 **12.2 Rift Entry and Exit Behavior**

 - Entering a rift immediately transitions the party to a new location.
 - Exit points are always in valid, walkable sub-areas (no soft-lock spawns).
 - Party cohesion is preserved; all members travel together.
 - Herded fauna and carried flora do travel through rifts with the player.
 - The player regains control immediately upon exit.

 **12.3 Randomization and Targeting**